LeHuman/MCAutoServer/README.md

 Making use of the curse API it should be able to keeps compatible mods up to date with the MC server version

-Support for Pre releases / Release candidates but
+Support for Pre releases / Release candidates

 **Snapshots Beta/Alphas are not currently being supported**